 The Lost Ones by Anita Frank

-Speaking of more traditional gothic-flavoured ghost stories (in a good way), The Lost Ones is Anita Frank’s debut novel and, as revealed in a recent interview, has been a lifetime in the making.
+Speaking of more traditional gothic-flavoured ghost stories, The Lost Ones is Anita Frank’s debut novel and, as revealed in a recent interview, has been a lifetime in the making.
 It is set during the Great War in a haunted country mansion full of secrets, where the supernatural goings-on gradually reveal the house’s tragic history.
 The novel is inspired by the house that Frank grew up in, which itself was the home to numerous tragedies, and she and her family witnessed more than enough ghosts to fuel this chilling novel.

 Into Bones like Oil by Kaaron Warren